Editing a pool

 Dynamic overlap will help you save money.
 Learn more.

-Tasks that contain pornographic or shocking content.
-These tasks are only issued to Tolokers who have agreed to complete these types of tasks.
+Tasks that contain some content which can be marked as adult, including shocking or pornographic content.
+These tasks are only assigned to Tolokers who have agreed to complete these types of tasks.

 If you aren't sure whether the tasks have this kind of content, select the My tasks may contain shocking or pornographic content option.

 By setting the filters, you choose Tolokers that meet your requirements to complete your task.
-There are filter sets, filters by various criteria, and filters by skills that you can create yourself.
+There are filters by various criteria, and filters by skills that you can create yourself.

 A setting for choosing Tolokers for your tasks.
 You can set the percentage or number of top-rated Tolokers.